jakeheis/CKSynchronizedObjects/README.md

 }];
 ```

-After this block is executed, the array is, again, automatically synced.
+After this block is executed, the object is also automatically synced.